anaceliacunha/dto-poc/libs/README.md

 make build-libs
 ```

-This packages the generated code into distributable libraries.
+This compiles and packages the generated code into distributable libraries.

 ### 3. Install Libraries